 - For the Summer Research Program only tenure-track and continuing non tenure-track faculty who will be on-campus during the summer are eligible to serve as mentors.

-- For the Science Scholars Program only tenure-track faculty in the fields of Biochemistry, Biology, Chemistry, Environmental Science, Geology, Neuroscience and Physics who will be on-campus during the award year (Spring, Summer, Fall and Spring) are eligible to serve as mentors.
+- For the Science Scholars Program only tenure-track faculty in the fields of Biochemistry, Biology, Chemistry, Cognitive Science, Computer Science, Geology, Kinesiology, Physics and Psychology (Neuroscience emphasis) who will be on-campus during the award year (Spring, Summer, Fall and Spring) are eligible to serve as mentors.

 Role of the Mentor